muellermichel/guetzli/docs/documentation.md

 Going Live!
 -----------
 To feed Guetzli to many visitors, see the `run_server` script for a production ready multi-threaded execution of this CMS.
-You need uwsgi to use this script (`./run_server [site-name(optional, default: basic-example)] [webhook-secret(optional)] [repo-branch-to-pull(optional, default: master)]`).
+You need uwsgi to use this script (`./run_server [site-name(optional, default: basic-example)] [webhook-secret(optional)] [repo-branch-to-pull(optional, default: master)] [autopull-untrusted]`).

-If you would like the server to automatically pull when your github repository changes, specify at least the [webhook secret](https://developer.github.com/webhooks/#service-hooks) as a second argument.
+Guetzli can be set up to automatically pull the latest repository state, triggered by github or gitlab webhooks.
+Use the `[Your-Server-URL]/autopull` endpoint for this matter.

+1) For [*github* Webhooks](https://developer.github.com/webhooks/#service-hooks), set up the webhook in the github interface for push events and specify a secret.
+Specify the secret as the second argument to `./run_server`.

+2) For *gitlab* Webhooks there is currently no way for guetzli to authenticate the trigger.
+Set up the webhook in the gitlab interface for push events.
+To start the server in this mode, run it with `./run_server [site-name] [some-dummy-secret] [repo-branch] true`, e.g. `./run_server basic-example 1234 true`.

 Adapt the concurrency (`--processes` for dynamic content `--offload-threads` for static content) to your hardware.
 It's best to deploy it using the system process manager of your environment (systemd, upstart, docker..).
 If you have a production config for any of these systems, please share so others can profit from your work.